rhysallister/livewire/README.md

 # Livewire: Power delivery modeling.
 In your database.

 ## What is LiveWire?

 LiveWire is a postgresql extension that makes managing electrical distribution data painless.
-It provides wrapper functions around pgrouting to generate a pre cached routing network to make answering the most pertinent questions that electrical distribution engineers have.
+It provides functions that make answering the common questions that distribution engineers have easy.
+Livewire works with your existing data and does not force you to change your data to fit a given schema.

 ## Requirements and Dependencies